 Outbound Travel Vaccinations

 Before you travel, it’s also advised that you get vaccinated against specific pathogens that could infect you when you are abroad to protect you and your family’s health.
-AT OT&P, we recommend you to ask your doctor about the following:
+You can read about the vaccinations suggested for travel in our dedicated travel blog.
+Briefly, at OT&P, we recommend you to ask your doctor about the following:

-Shingles have two vaccines: Shingrix and Zostavax.
+- Shingles Vaccine - Shingles have two vaccines: Shingrix and Zostavax.
 Both protect against shingles, a viral infection caused by the zoster virus (that also causes varicella).
-The FDA has approved for the use of the vaccine for people 50 years old and older to prevent shingles and post-herpetic neuralgia10.
-This vaccination is not recommended for pregnant women or those with a weakened immune system.

-Rabies vaccination, is used to prevent rabies an acute infection of the central nervous system usually caused by a bite, scratch or licked over broken skin by an infected animal.
-When travelling, be sure to avoid contact with stray animals, as well as receive the rabies vaccine.
-High risk countries include most of central Asia and Africa.
+- Rabies Vaccine - used to prevent rabies an acute infection of the central nervous system usually caused by a bite, scratch or licked over broken skin by an infected animal.

-Japanese encephalitis is a mosquito-borne disease that infects the brain.
+- Japanese Encephalitis Vaccine - a mosquito-borne disease that infects the brain.
 The areas most affected are rural and agricultural areas of Asia and the Western Pacific Region.
-As of yet, there is no specific treatment for the disease so when travelling take measures to protect against mosquito bites and ask your doctor about the Japanese encephalitis vaccination.

-There are currently 2 vaccinations that protect against Typhoid fever, a serious bacterial infection passed on through contaminated food and drinking water.
-One is a single intramuscular dose (typhim), while the other is a 4 dose oral vaccine (vivotif).
+- Typhoid Fever Vaccine - a serious bacterial infection passed on through contaminated food and drinking water.
 The vaccination is recommended for individuals travelling to high-risk areas, including countries in South Asia, Africa and Latin America.

 Vaccines during Pregnancy